argoproj/argo-cd/docs/operator-manual/app-sync-using-impersonation.md

 In order for an application to use a different service account for the application sync operation, the following steps needs to be performed:

 1. The impersonation feature flag should be enabled.
-[Enable application sync with impersonation feature](#Enable application sync with impersonation feature)
+Please refer the steps provided in [Enable application sync with impersonation feature](#enable-application-sync-with-impersonation-feature)

-2. The `AppProject` referenced by the `.spec.project` field of the `Application` must have the `DestinationServiceAccounts` mapping the destination server and namespace to a service account to be used for the sync operation.[Configuring destination service accounts](#Configuring destination service accounts)
+2. The `AppProject` referenced by the `.spec.project` field of the `Application` must have the `DestinationServiceAccounts` mapping the destination server and namespace to a service account to be used for the sync operation.
+Please refer the steps provided in [Configuring destination service accounts](#configuring-destination-service-accounts)

-`DestinationServiceAccounts` associated to a `AppProject` can be created and managed, either declaratively or through the Argo CD API (e.g. using the CLI, the web UI, the REST API, etc).

 ### Enable application sync with impersonation feature